wangquestion/Health_Data_Management/Access to Rollins HPC via Jupyter Server.md

 On you own PC (Mac, Linux, Windows), open your browser, type at the address bar and visit:

 [http://localhost:8999](http://localhost:8999/)

+> You may need to select different dock of use.

 > You may need to enter the password you set at Step 6.